rorens05/learn-rust/README.md

 | 128-bit | i128  | u128     | -170,141,183,460,469,231,731,687,303,715,884,105,728 to 170,141,183,460,469,231,731,687,303,715,884,105,727 or 0 to 340,282,366,920,938,463,463,374,607,431,768,211,455 |
 | arch   | isize  | usize    | depends on the computer architecture |

+### Parsing Integers
-### You cannot perform operations with integer without converting them to the same type
+You cannot perform operations with integer without converting them to the same type
 ``` rust
 let i_8: i8 = 23;
 let i_32: i32 = 1298473;